HiLo: A Learning Framework for Generalized Category Discovery Robust to Domain Shifts: Related work

+\textbf{Semi-supervised learning} (SSL) aims to develop robust classification models using both labelled and unlabelled data, assuming instances belong to the same class set.
+Consistency-based approaches, such as Mean-teacher~\citet{tarvainen2017mean}, Mixmatch~\citet{berthelot2019mixmatch}, and Fixmatch~\citet{sohn2020fixmatch}, have demonstrated effectiveness in SSL.
+Recent methods~\citet{chen2020big,chen2020improved,chenempirical} have enhanced SSL performance by incorporating contrastive learning (e.g.,~\citet{chen2020simple},~\citet{he2020momentum}).
+Several studies~\citet{wang2022usb,rizve2022openldn,wang2024discover,sun2024graph} have extended standard SSL to open-world settings.

 \textbf{Unsupervised domain adaptation} (UDA) adapts models from a source domain to a target domain, with labelled data from the former and unlabelled data from the latter.
-UDA methods are categorized into moment matching~\cite{tzeng2014deep,long2015learning,long2017deep,zhang2019bridging} and adversarial learning~\cite{ganin2016domain,gao2021gradient,tang2020discriminative} methods.
+UDA methods are categorized into moment matching~\citet{tzeng2014deep,long2015learning,long2017deep,zhang2019bridging} and adversarial learning~\citet{ganin2016domain,gao2021gradient,tang2020discriminative} methods.
 DANN, FGDA, DADA are popular examples using a min-max game.
-MCD and SWD implicitly use adversarial learning with $L_1$ distance and sliced Wasserstein discrepancy, respectively. \whjreb{\cite{NEURIPS2022_d75f561e} extracts foreground semantics using class activation maps and mix them with randomly cropped patches from other domains.
-Mixstyle~\cite{zhou2021domain} enhances model generalizability by probabilistically mixing instance-level feature statistics of training samples from different source domains.
-EFDM~\cite{ZhangLLJZ22} applies the Exact Histogram Matching (EHM) algorithm, Sort-Matching, to the empirical Cumulative Distribution Functions (eCDFs) of image features for cross-domain generalization.} CGDM~\cite{du2021cross} leverages cross-domain gradient discrepancy, while \cite{chen2022reusing} couples NWD with a single task-specific classifier with implicit K-Lipschitz constraint.
-PMTrans~\cite{zhu2023patch} aligns the source and target domains with the intermediate domain by employing semi-supervised mixup losses in both feature and label spaces. \whjreb{UDA typically assumes that the source and target domains have a shared label space, while \cite{you2019universal} introduces the task of universal domain adaptation, which aims to learn a domain-invariant representation for data from different domains with partially overlapping label spaces.
-UniOT~\cite{ChangSTW22} leverages the optimal transport for partial alignment with adaptive filling to encourage global discrimination and local consistency of samples for universal domain adaptation.}
+MCD and SWD implicitly use adversarial learning with $L_1$ distance and sliced Wasserstein discrepancy, respectively.
+CGDM~\citet{du2021cross} leverages cross-domain gradient discrepancy, while \citet{chen2022reusing} couples NWD with a single task-specific classifier with implicit K-Lipschitz constraint.
+PMTrans~\citet{zhu2023patch} aligns the source and target domains with the intermediate domain by employing semi-supervised mixup losses in both feature and label spaces. \whjreb{MCC~\citet{jin2020minimum} minimizes between-class confusion and maximizing within-class confusion, while NWD~\citet{chen2022reusing} uses a single task-specific classifier with implicit K-Lipschitz constraint to obtain better robustness for all the domain adaptation scenarios.}